Chapter 16: The Rescue: Casting

 Mark Hamill guest stars as the famous Jedi Luke Skywalker, reprising his role from the original and sequel trilogies of the Skywalker Saga.
-Luke, who is twenty-eight at the time of The Mandalorian, appears in the episode through the use of a CGI version of Hamill's de-aged likeness, digitally animated over a body double with the use of motion capture.
-The technique was previously used in the franchise for the appearance of Grand Moff Tarkin and a young Princess Leia in the 2016 film Rogue One when a CGI version of Carrie Fisher's face was used.
+Luke, who is twenty-eight at the time of The Mandalorian, appears in the episode through the use of a CGI version of Hamill's de-aged likeness, digitally animated over a body double (played by Max Lloyd-Jones) with the use of motion capture.
+The technique was previously used in the franchise for the appearance of Grand Moff Tarkin and a young Princess Leia in Rogue One (2016) when a CGI version of Carrie Fisher's face was used.
 Hamill did not re-record Skywalker's voice.
 Instead, archive audio recordings of Hamill's voice from the original trilogy and other mediums of the time (such as interviews and audiobooks) were programmed using the software Respeecher.
 Hamill previously made an uncredited cameo appearance in The Mandalorian when he voiced the droid EV-9D9 in "Chapter 5: The Gunslinger".

 The other co-starring actors cast for this episode are all returning from previous episodes, and include Omid Abtahi as Dr. Pershing, Temuera Morrison as Boba Fett, Gina Carano as Cara Dune, Mercedes Varnado as Koska Reeves, Katee Sackhoff as Bo-Katan Kryze, Ming-Na Wen as Fennec Shand, and Giancarlo Esposito as Moff Gideon.
 Additional guest starring actors cast for this episode include Thomas E. Sullivan as a co-pilot, Luke Baines as a pilot, Gabriel Ebert returning as an Imperial Gunner Officer, Katy O'Brian returning as an Imperial Comms Officer, Max Lloyd-Jones as the body double for Luke Skywalker, and Matthew Wood reprising his role of Bib Fortuna from Star Wars: Episode I – The Phantom Menace (1999).
 Brendan Wayne, Lateef Crowder, and Barry Lowin are credited as stunt doubles for the Mandalorian.
 Other stunt doubles cast for this episode are Amy Sturdivant for Cara Dune, Scott Lang and Eddie Perez for Boba Fett, Caitlin Dechelle for Bo-Katan Kryze, Lauren Kim for Koska Reeves, Kirk Jenkins and Tyson Turner for Moff Gideon, Ming Qiu for Fennec Shand, Matt Rugetti for Luke Skywalker, and Jesse La Flair for Bib Fortuna.
 Chris Bartlett is credited as a performance artist for the RA-7 droid.
 Grogu was performed by various puppeteers.